 If you see any of these signs, go to the veterinarian immediately.
 The disease is fatal if not treated quickly and aggressively.

-In order to properly diagnose your cat with fatty liver disease, your veterinarian may perform the following:
+To properly diagnose your cat with fatty liver disease, your veterinarian may perform the following:

 - Blood tests